AFLplusplus/AFLplusplus/README.md

 approaches - pioneered by Tavis Ormandy - is corpus distillation.
 The method relies on coverage signals to select a subset of interesting seeds from a massive, high-quality corpus of candidate files, and then fuzz them by traditional means.
-The approach works exceptionally well, but requires such a corpus to be readily available.
-In addition, block coverage measurements provide only a very simplistic understanding of program state, and are less useful for guiding the fuzzing effort in the long haul.
+The approach works exceptionally well but requires such a corpus to be readily available.
+In addition, block coverage measurements provide only a very simplistic understanding of the program state and are less useful for guiding the fuzzing effort in the long haul.

 Other, more sophisticated research has focused on techniques such as program